 My roommates and I got robbed when we were in college.

-After freshman year, two of my friends and I decided that it would be more cost-efficient for us to move off campus.
-So, we rented a place that was walking distance from our school.
+After freshman year, two of my friends and I decided to move off-campus.
+So we rented a place that was within walking distance of our school.

-As we pulled up to Club Miami, my roommate got a call from our next-door neighbor who we were very friendly with.
+As we were headed to an event one evening, my roommate got a call from our next-door neighbor.

 "Melissa, Mia's outside!"